ioune1993/oscareducation/README.md

 You can now access the website: `http://127.0.0.1:8000`.

 The administration is on `http://127.0.0.1:8000/admin`.
-You can create a new "Prof" (green +), there, click on "green +" again to start a popup in which you'll create a new user (for example "prof" with password "prof"), validate, select field is auto field, validate, you now have a prof user.
+You can create a new "Professor" (green +) (and later, Students the same way), there, click on "green +" again to start a popup in which you'll create a new user (for example "prof" with password "prof"), validate, select field is auto field, validate, you now have a prof user.
+Then, edit this professor by providing him/her an email address (because you need to confirm his/her email, you can use a temporary address in your tests).
 Log out and go back on "/" to log.

 Now, whenever you want to run the website again, you